Rev. Christopher Carter, PhD

 My passion for all of my work evolves out of my family's struggle to loosen the chains of systematic racism – similar to bell hooks I believe that education is the practice of freedom.
 At its broadest level, I believe that learning should be transformational: it should transform how the student views herself, her neighbor, and her worldview.

-I earned my PhD in Religion with an Ethics & Society concentration from Claremont School of Theology.
-My dissertation, Eating Oppression: Food, Faith, and Liberation was the foundation for my forthcoming book The Spirit of Soul Food.
+I earned my PhD in Religion with a concentration in Ethics & Society from Claremont School of Theology.
+My dissertation, Eating Oppression: Food, Faith, and Liberation, was the foundation for my first monograph, The Spirit of Soul Food.

-I am currently an Assistant Professor of Theology and Religious Studies at the University of San Diego.
+I am currently an Associate Professor of Theology, Ecology, and Race at the Methodist Theological School in Ohio.
 I am also on the board of directors of Farm Forward, an anti-factory farming non-profit.
-Lastly, I am a commissioned Elder within the United Methodist Church.
+Lastly, I am the Lead Pastor of The Loft at Westwood United Methodist Church.

 RACIAL RESILIENCE